-The 22-year old gymnast, who broke the world record for medals earned on Sunday, has been open about the role her faith has played in her life.
+The 24-year old gymnast, who has broken world record after world record, has been open about the role her faith has played in her life.

 Biles earned five Olympic medals, four of them gold, at the 2016 Games in Rio de Janeiro.
 Not one to rest on her laurels, after her triumph at the Rio Games, Biles expanded her repertoire to include two new technically difficult, original skills that are now known in the official Code of Points as the “Biles dismount on beam” and the “Biles II on floor.”